MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 ## Scenarios steps

-1. Assess current rds environment
+1. Assess the current RDS environment.
-2. Create the WVD infrastructure and new images in Azure and migrate and persistent VMs to Azure
+2. Create the WVD infrastructure and new images in Azure and migrate and persistent VMs to Azure.
-3. Convert user profile disks (upds) to FSLogix profile containers
+3. Convert user profile disks (UPDs) to FSLogix profile containers.
-4. Replicate any persistent VMs to Azure
+4. Replicate any persistent VMs to Azure.

 ## Step 1: Assess the current on-premises environment

-Contoso will provision the WVD service in the East US 2 Azure region.
+Contoso will provision the WVD service in the `East US 2` Azure region.
 The WVD service allows them to provision virtual machines, host pools, and create application groups.
 The WVD service also configures an availability set for all the servers in the WVD solution.
 The WVD services allows Contoso to create both a high available VDI environment as well as scale up and down quickly as needed.

 > [!NOTE]
-> There are two scenarios Contoso is reviewing during the assessment.
-Multi-session (shared) instances of rds as well as persistent, or user dedicated, virtual machines.
+> There are two scenarios that Contoso is reviewing during the assessment: multi-session (shared) instances of RDS, and persistent (or user-dedicated) virtual machines.

-- First, insure domain service (ad or Azure AD DS), is synchronized with Azure AD and that the domain service is accessible from the Azure subscription and virtual network to be connected where the WVD will be deployed.
+- First, ensure domain services (Active Directory or Azure AD DS), is synchronized with Azure AD and that the domain service is accessible from the Azure subscription and virtual network to be connected where the WVD will be deployed.

 > [!NOTE]
 > Learn more about [Azure AD Connect](https://docs.microsoft.com/azure/active-directory/hybrid/how-to-connect-install-express) for synchronizing active director on-premises with Azure AD.